Kirtanmojidra/MYSQL/README.md

 MAX(<Field_Name>)| Give The Max Value Of that Field MIN(<Field_Name>)| Give The MIN value Of that Field SUM(<Fied_Name>) | Give the Total of all value of that Field

+## ROLLBACK
+-      To Undo ALL Previous Query